Efficient Bayesian Policy Reuse with a Scalable Observation Model in Deep Reinforcement Learning: Background

 \subsection{Related Work}

 Knowledge transfer has received increasing attention recently and a wide variety of methods have been studied in the RL community~\cite{taylor2009transfer,tao21repaint}.
 Lazaric et al.~\cite{lazaric2008transfer} transferred the state transition samples from the source to the target task by calculating the compliance (similarity) between tasks using the Bayes theorem.
 Brys et al.~\cite{brys2015policy} provided an inter-task mapping based on state spaces to measure the similarity between two tasks, and transferred the value functions using reward shaping.
 Song et al.~\cite{song2016measuring} transferred the value functions by measuring the distance between the source and the target tasks based on the expected models of the MDPs.
 Laroche and Barlier~\cite{laroche2017transfer} estimated the reward function of the target task by reusing the experience instances of a source task.
+Mustafa et al.~\cite{mustafa2021assured} presented an assured metacognitive RL-based autonomous control framework to learn to choose reward functions that satisfy desired specifications and achieve significant performance across a variety of circumstances.
 However, transfer methods based on value functions or samples usually rely on well-estimated models of the MDPs or some prior knowledge of the target task for similarity measurement, which leads to high computational complexity and could be infeasible to transfer in practice.